AriFordsham/GHCWiki/building/getting-the-sources.md

   $ ./sync-all --testsuite get
 ```

-## Making a local branch
+## Making a local clone

-Branches in darcs are just separate repositories, although internally they share most of their files so are cheap to make.
-Once you have a local GHC repository, branching it is easy: just
+You can make a local clone of a GHC tree with

 ```wiki
  $ git clone ~/ghc ~/ghc-branch